 And by everyone that includes the big players who will now know what you and other retail traders plan to do.

-Remember, Forex is a zero-sum game, meaning the winner takes it all.
+Remember, Forex is a zero-sum game, or, in other words, the winner takes it all.

-So, the truth is the profitability of signals are somewhat hazy because it depends on the strategy's performance, the provider, and the verifiable results.
+So, the truth is the profitability of signals are somewhat unclear because it depends on the strategy's performance, the provider, and the verifiable results.